Expected Performance of Cosmic Muon Veto Detector: Event Generation and Simulation Steps

 In the upcoming veto system, approximately 3000 SiPMs will be utilized.
 In addition to detecting muon signals, these SiPMs will also produce signals due to dark noise.
-Previous study has already examined the impact of noise rates on the veto efficiency \cite{Jangra:2021key}.
-These SiPMs will operate at room temperature with a 2.5 overvoltage, and it is required that at least two SiPMs register a signal above 2.5\,pe.
+Previous studies have already examined the effect of noise rates on the veto efficiency \cite{Jangra:2021key}.
+These SiPMs will operate at room temperature with a 2.5 overvoltage ($V_{ov}$), and it is required that at least two SiPMs register a signal above 2.5\,p.e.
 In the experiment, four SiPMs will be aggregated onto an adapter board for all electrical and readout connections.
 Subsequently, the signals will be amplified using transimpedance amplifiers.
-For this study, the noise data was acquired in a dark environment using a DRS4 oscilloscope \cite{drs4}, at 2.5 $V_{ov}$ and room temperature, mirroring the conditions of the upcoming experiment.
-The DRS oscilloscope was triggered randomly, and the charge was integrated within randomly selected $100 \,ns$ time windows.
+For this study, the noise data was acquired in a dark environment using a DRS4 \cite{drs4}, at 2.5 $V_{ov}$ and room temperature, mirroring the conditions of the upcoming CMVD experiment.
+The DRS4 was triggered randomly, and the charge was integrated within randomly selected $100 \,ns$ time windows.
 This noise charge will be identical to what is expected in the data triggered by the miniICAL.
-The choice of $100 \,ns$ time window is because the entire muon pulse observed in the SiPM is contained within this duration.
+The choice of $100 \,ns$ time window is taken as more than 90\% of muon pulse observed in the SiPM is contained within this duration.

-In the current simulation, intrinsic noise was introduced to all 3000 SiPMs from the test data.
 The correlated noise between two SiPMs in an adapter board is shown in figure \ref{corr_noise}.
+In the current simulation, integrated noise is introduced to all 3000 SiPMs from the test-setup data.

-Due to fluctuation of all these processes and a given threshold for storing the signal of SiPM signal, there is a possibility that SiPM(s) associated with a scintillator does not have any valid digitised signal even though a muon passed through the scintillator.
-Similarly, due to the fluctuation in the noise, there might be a signal in the SiPM without any muon in the associated scintillator.
-At least two SiPMs associated with a scintillator have digitised signal above a certain threshold in terms of photo-electrons required to reconstruct muon position in the scintillator.
-The two coordinates are obtained from the layer number and the strip number of the scintillator having a valid hit while the coordinate along the length of the scintillator is not considered due to larger uncertainties from the timing information.
+Due to the fluctuation of all these processes and a given threshold for storing the signal of SiPM signal, there is a possibility that SiPM(s) associated with an EPS does not have any valid digitised signal even though a muon passed through the EPS.
+Similarly, due to the fluctuation in the noise, there might be a signal in the SiPM without any muon in the associated EPS.
+At least two SiPMs associated with an EPS must have digitised signal above the certain threshold in terms of the required p.e. to reconstruct muon position in the EPS.

+In the simulation two position coordinates are obtained from the layer number and the strip number of the EPS having a valid hit while the coordinate along the length of the EPS is not considered due to larger uncertainties in the timing.